 5) condom removal without permission and sex was discontinued,

-6) condom removal during sex but they did not realise until afterwards, or
+6) condom removal during sex, but they did not realize it until afterward, or

 7) the condom was never put on despite being requested.

-Of the 1063 MSM who consented to the survey and answered the first question: 64 men (6%) declined to answer whether they had experienced stealthing, 37 (3%) men deemed the question to be not applicable to them i.e. they never used condoms, or did not engage in penetrative sex with men and 90 (8%) men were removed from the analysis, as they had only reported insertive anal sex and not reported receptive anal sex in CASI.
+Of the 1063 MSM who consented to the survey and answered the first question: 64 men (6%) declined to answer whether they had experienced stealthing, 37 (3%) men deemed the question to do not apply to them i.e. they never used condoms or did not engage in penetrative sex with men and 90 (8%) men were removed from the analysis, as they had only reported insertive anal sex and not reported receptive anal sex in CASI.

 Breaking it all down!

 Because we only have the Melbourne study and alleged accounts from the internet, it is difficult to say how widespread stealthing is and how much of it is fantasy.
-But, sometimes the best way to define something is to state what it is not.
-We do this to ensure that our community has a clear understanding of this practice and do not classify other actions as stealthing for any reason.
-If we are to learn more about this act, work on ways to protect potential victims and even decide if legal action should be taken, we need to begin on the same page regarding what is and what is not stealthing.
+But, sometimes, the best way to define something is to state what it is not.
+We do this to ensure that our community clearly understands this practice and does not classify other actions as stealthing for any reason.
+If we are to learn more about this act, work on ways to protect potential victims, and even decide if legal action should be taken, we need to begin on the same page regarding what is and what is not stealthing.

 Stealthing is not

 All sex must be consensual.
-If it is not, it is rape or some form of sexual assault.
+If it is not, it is rape or sexual assault.
 Pure and simple.
-Gay male rape is a real issue that does not get the level of attention, reporting and prosecution that it should.
-The reasons are complex but none of them are related to stealthing.
-We must be very careful with our terms so that others, inside and outside of our community understand the issue and not conflate it with others.
+Gay male rape is a real issue that does not get the attention, reporting, and prosecution level it should.
+The reasons are complex, but none of them are related to stealthing.
+We must be cautious with our terms so that others, inside and outside our community, understand the issue and not conflate it with others.

 Rape is sex without consent.
-Stealthing is the act of not putting on, taking off and/or damaging a condom when the parties had agreed upon its usage as a condition to sexual intercourse.
-In other words, stealthing is a breaking of a verbal contract between the men involved.
+Stealthing is the act of not putting on, taking off, and/or damaging a condom when the parties agreed upon its use as a condition for sexual intercourse.
+In other words, stealthing is breaking a verbal contract between the men involved.
 But this contract is based on the agreeance of sex, with the condom being a stipulation of this act.
 The top, who breaks this contract, is stealthing.
 It does not matter if ejaculation is achieved or not.

 Whatever your opinions about those who, for whatever reasons, desire to either contract HIV or infect another willing adult participant, it is not stealthing.
 Bug Chasers are seeking out condomless sex with the alleged intention of contracting HIV.
-They are fully aware of how this virus is contracted as well as the science behind condoms being a helpful barrier against it.
-With full knowledge and consent, they seek out like minded individuals, who agree to expose them to the virus.
+They are fully aware of how this virus is acquired as well as the science behind condoms being a helpful barrier against it.
+With full knowledge and consent, they seek out like-minded individuals who agree to expose them to the virus.

-Stealthing is almost the exact opposite of bugchasing because only one party is seeking to have condomless sex.
-He, through a myriad of actions, has made the decision to lie to and deceive his sexual partner(s) to achieve his goal.
+Stealthing is almost the exact opposite of bug chasing because only one party is seeking to have condomless sex.
+Through a myriad of actions, he has decided to lie to and deceive his sexual partner(s) to achieve his goal.

 A mutual fetish

-Almost exclusively, those with a particular fetish, seek out others who share their kink.
-This mutual attraction is even considered a necessary for any sort of sexual contact.
-Forcing another to participate within your fetish is probably going to fall into the crime category.
+Those with a particular fetish almost exclusively seek out others who share their kink.
+This mutual attraction is even considered a necessity for any sexual contact.
+Forcing another to participate in your fetish will fall into the crime category.
 But even if both parties agree, a crime could still be committed.
 This hard lesson was learned by German cannibal Armin Meiwes.

-By definition, it is impossible for someone to consent to stealthing, because to be effective, the victim cannot have any knowledge of the condom not being worn, damaged or taken off during sex.
+By definition, someone can’t consent to stealthing because to be effective, the victim cannot have any knowledge of the condom not being worn, damaged, or taken off during sex.

-The topic of stealthing gained national and then international attention back in 2017 when Alexandra Brodsky published Rape-Adjacent’: Imagining Legal Responses to Nonconsensual Condom Removal (Columbia Journal of Gender and Law, Vol. 32, No. 2, 2017).
-The paper, which states that all of those who experienced stealthing who were interviewed for the paper were women, still brought many gay male stories to the forefront.
+The topic of stealthing gained national and international attention in 2017 when Alexandra Brodsky published Rape-Adjacent: Imagining Legal Responses to Nonconsensual Condom Removal (Columbia Journal of Gender and Law, Vol. 32, No. 2, 2017).
+The paper, which states that all of those who experienced stealthing interviewed for the article were women, still brought many gay male stories to the forefront.

-At this point, just about every gay male has heard, read stories and/or seen social media accounts about stealthing.
-The desire to have condomless sex is not new to our community, and from this, we can guess, the same about stealthing.
-But men who choose to have sex without a condom with other men who have made the same decision is not the same thing as taking that choice away from a partner who expressly stated his want and even need to have a condom for intercourse to take place.
+At this point, every gay male has heard, read stories, and/or seen social media accounts about stealthing.
+The desire to have condomless sex is not new to our community; from this, we can guess the same about stealthing.
+But men who choose to have sex without a condom with other men who have made the same decision are not the same as taking that choice away from a partner who expressly stated his want and even need to have a condom for intercourse to take place.

 Unlike Miz Cracker, who wrote an article for Slate magazine back in 2017, we don’t believe stealthing is a complex issue that needs to be looked at from both sides.

-Even though taking off a condom can feel like removing a” yoke of fear and shame”, within the realm of stealthing, the freedom experienced is only one way.
-The bottom, who is the victim of this action, will be the recipient of fear, concern and more anxiety as he wonders what STI he has possibly contracted.
-Condom fatigue is real but there is a sizable community of gay males that eschew condoms by mutual agreement.
+Even though taking off a condom can feel like removing a” yoke of fear and shame,” within the realm of stealthing, the freedom experienced is only one way.
+The bottom, who is the victim of this action, will be the recipient of fear, concern, and more anxiety as he wonders what STI he has possibly contracted.
+Condom fatigue is real, but a sizable community of gay males eschew condoms by mutual agreement.

 “When I think back about a decade ago, I remember what I called the courtesy condom,” my friend Kevin told me.
-“The condom you put on so you can both act like you’re being responsible before it magically finds its way off and you both realize that neither of you objects.
-For Kevin, and for many of the people I know, stealthing back then rarely described a truly malicious act.
+“The condom you put on so you can both act like you’re being responsible before it magically finds its way off, and you both realize that neither of you objects.
+For Kevin, and for many of the people I know, stealthing back then was rarely described as a truly malicious act.
 Tops often bragged about sneaking bareback sex, and bottoms often bragged about allowing tops to sneak bareback sex—albeit only among close friends.
-It had the air of being covert, but often both parties were gently encouraging the end result.”
+It had the air of being covert, but both parties often gently encouraged the end result.”